iot-salzburg/dtz_operator-dashboard/README.md

 Be sure that you submit a valid json file.
 If everything works well, you will be redirected to the valid json file.

+# Connect to the i-Maintenance Messaging System:

+1)  Logging messages to Logstash:
+    Set LOGSTASH_HOST (here: il060)

+2) Install librdkafka and pip confluent-kafka in Dockerfile

+3)  Create a new Kafka Topic in Kafka Broker:
+    ```bash
+    kafka-topics --create --zookeeper localhost:2181 --replication-factor 3 --partitions 3 --topic OperatorData
+    ```

+4) Create the SensorThings topics: